x1nchen/go-micro/README.md

 - Consensus protocol and execution engine
 - WebAssembly target compilation support
 - Unique randomized token generation aka BLS
-- P2P networking stack defined in user space
+- P2P gossip networking defined in user space

+## Future

+In the future there's the potential to launch a live network based on Nitro.
+More on that soon.

 ## Docs